hcooper/check_mk-plugins/chef_nodes/README.md

 checked-in with a chef server.
 A shell script wrapper executes a `knife` script to produce data about each chef node.
 Alarm thresholds are configured in `knife_status.rb`.

-Place `chef_nodes.sh` in your check_mk local directory, and amend the paths.
+Place `chef_nodes.sh` in your check_mk local directory on the machine with knife setup, and amend the paths.
 Place `knife_status.rb` somewhere convient e.g. `$KNIFE_DIR/scripts/`

 Example output: